Dr. Stephanie G. Adams

 Adams is a pioneer in engineering education.
 In 2003 she received a National Science Foundation (NSF) Faculty Early Career Development (CAREER) award to research effective teaming in the engineering classroom.
 In addition to teamwork and team effectiveness, her other areas of research expertise include broadening participation in STEM (science, technology, engineering and mathematics), faculty and graduate student development, global education, and quality control and management.

-Adams’ passion and work toward greater inclusion in STEM derives, in part, from her belief in the importance of engineering to society.
+Adams’ passion and work toward expanding participation in STEM derives, in part, from her belief in the importance of engineering to society.

 “Engineering is at the heart of everything,” she said.
 “From smartphones to smart homes, from driverless vehicles to renewable energy, engineering allows people to collaborate to solve the biggest problems we face.
 Our students and faculty members in the Jonsson School are fearlessly learning the principles, creating the prototypes and conducting the research leading to innovations that will profoundly impact our lives.”